Samunee/Website/README.md

-Hello 👋, my name Fitra and I'm from indonesia
+## Hello 👋, my name is Fitra and I'm from Indonesia

 ---